-- 47. The formation of NDMA by the reaction of DMA and a nitroso source (such as a nitrite) is well characterized in the scientific literature and has been identified as a concern for contamination of the American water supply.
-Indeed, in 2003, alarming levels of NDMA in drinking water processed by wastewater treatment plants was specifically linked to the presence of ranitidine. - 48.
-In 1981, the very year Zantac was launched commercially outside of the US, two exchanges in The Lancet-one of the most widely read and respected medical and scientific publications-discussed the potential toxicity of cimetidine and ranitidine.
-Cimetidine, also an H2 blocker, has a similar chemical structure to ranitidine.
+47. The formation of NDMA by the reaction of DMA and a nitroso source (such as a nitrite) is well characterized in the scientific literature and has been identified as a concern for contamination of the American water supply.10 Indeed, in 2003, alarming levels of NDMA in drinking water processed by wastewater treatment plants was specifically linked to the presence of ranitidine.11

-10 Ogawa et al, Purification and properties of a new enzyme, NG, NG-dimethylarginine dimethylaminohydrolase, from rat kidney, 264 J. Bio.
-Chem.
+10 Ogawa et al, Purification and properties of a new enzyme, NG, NG-dimethylarginine dimethylaminohydrolase, from rat kidney, 264 J. BIO.
+CHEM.
 17, 10205-10209 (1989).